khaleej-vacc/documentation-site/docs/Standard Operating Procedures/Kuwait International Airport/General Information.md

 ---

 # General Information
 **Kuwait International Airport (OKKK/KWI)** is the the main international airport of Kuwait, situated in the Farwaniya Governorate approximately 9 mile south of the centre of Kuwait City.
 It serves as a primary hub for Kuwaiti Flag Carrier, Kuwait Airways and low cost operator Jazeera Airways.
 The airport was officially launched in 1927.
-Kuwait Airport is currently undergoing a huge development project which will see it open a brand new modern terminal with an additional third runway to be implemented to the West of the airport.
+Kuwait Airport is currently undergoing a huge development project which will see it open a brand new modern terminal.

 # Aerodrome Details
 | Aerodrome ICAO | Airport Name                  | Airport Coordinates    | Airport Runways       | Airport Elevation |